scorpionantimalware/sam-docs/_sources/models/index.rst.txt

 Models
 ======

+You can find our models at `SAM Models <https://drive.google.com/drive/folders/1frJ8Pll8AdRHpTnSHSCPZEVvOz_FHSRT?usp=sharing>`_.

 Our proposed architecture demonstrates superior performance compared to individual models.
 We evaluated its efficacy using 130 new zero-day samples obtained from MalwareBazaar, analyzing them through a cloud sandbox employing web scraping techniques.
 The results were as follows:

  - 81 samples were correctly identified as malware (true positives)